Karadag Nature Reserve: Topography

 The Karadag Reserve is located in on the southeast coast of the Crimean Peninsula, in the Black Sea, on the eastern tip of the Crimean Mountains.
-The site is built on the Kara Dag Mountain, a volcanic massif that formed in the Jurassic.
+The site is on the Kara Dag Mountain, a volcanic massif that formed in the Jurassic.
 The southern shores of the mountains slope down to the sea, creating an 8 km shoreline of bays, beaches, and grottoes.
 809 hectares of the site covers off-shore marine areas.
 The marine sector plus the pebble-boulder beach and the coastal cliffs up to 120 meters, are a Ramsar wetland of international importance.
 The reserve is bracketed by the coastal towns of Koktebel on the north, and Kurortne to the south.

 Climate and ecoregion

 The climate of Karadag is humid continental climate - hot summer sub-type (Köppen climate classification Dfa), with large seasonal temperature differentials and a hot summer (at least one month averaging over 22 C) and mild winters.
 The average temperature in the reserve in February is 1.5 C, and 23.8 C in July.
 The water temperature varies from 5 C to 22 C. Annual sunshine averages 2,200-2,300 hours per year, and annual precipitation averages 300 mm.

 The reserve is in the western extreme of the Crimean Submediterranean forest complex ecoregion, a small band of territory that stretches from the southern Crimean peninsula to the northern Caucasus Mountains.